bayertom/IHFL/readme.md

 	ihfl file_name +parameter1=value1 +parameter2=value2 -option1 -option2

+#### Note:
+All generated output files *facil*.txt in the folder need to be deleted by the user before running the clusterization software.
+Otherwise, the clusterization will not be performed.
+See Sec.
+1.6.

 ## 1.3 Input file

 The input txt file contains the Cartesian coordinates X, Y, Z of the input point cloud.
 Each item is separated by space or TAB: